GitHub Actions a11y Pipeline Setup

 FAQ

 What exit code triggers a pipeline failure in axe-core?
-Exit code 1 indicates violations at or above the --exit-level threshold.
-Exit code 0 signals compliance or violations below the configured severity.
+With --exit, any violation causes the CLI to return exit code 1.
+Exit code 0 signals no violations at the given tag scope.

 How do I prevent false positives from dynamic modals?
-Inject axe.configure({ rules: [{ id: 'aria-hidden-focus', enabled: false }] }).
-Alternatively, use --exclude selectors targeting transient overlay containers during the scan phase.
+Inject axe.configure({ rules: [{ id: 'aria-hidden-focus', enabled: false }] }) in your Playwright test setup, or use --exclude selectors targeting transient overlay containers during the scan phase.

 In This Section